idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step08_test_harness.md

 ### Input File id=input-demo

 The simple diffusion test is a great example of a regression test that is simple, cheap, and provides sufficient verification of the class being tested, i.e., `Diffusion`.
-Specifically, it creates very few objects besides a `Diffusion` one, the mesh is course enough to produce a number of [!ac](DOFs) that can be solved in almost no time, but fine enough to result in a fairly complex system of equations, and the correct solution to the [!ac](BVP) (zero on the left and unity on the right) is obvious, because the geometry (a 1-by-1 square) is a direct mapping of it.
+Specifically, it creates very few objects besides a `Diffusion` one, the mesh is coarse enough to produce a number of [!ac](DOFs) that can be solved in almost no time, but fine enough to result in a fairly complex system of equations, and the correct solution to the [!ac](BVP) (zero on the left and unity on the right) is obvious, because the geometry (a 1-by-1 square) is a direct mapping of it.
 Therefore, to make matters easy, the `simple_diffusion.i` file will be copied and then modified to use a `DarcyPressure` object.

 Start by creating a directory to store test files related to the `DarcyPressure` class: